Software for running psychoacoustic experiments (Aleksander Sek & Brian Moore)

 webSTRIPES

-We have now developed an online version of the test (Archer-Boyd et al., in press) that can be run by CI participants using any device, such as a mobile phone or tablet, that they can use to stream audio directly to their CI.
+We have now developed an online version of the test (Archer-Boyd et al., 2023) that can be run by CI participants using any device, such as a mobile phone or tablet, that they can use to stream audio directly to their CI.
 All manufacturers provide this capability, which can be used in everyday life e.g. for making phone calls or listening to podcasts.
 Participants simply connect to the test using a web browser on their device, using a link sent to them by the experimenter.
 An example test can be run by clicking here (note that the task should initially be very easy for a normal-hearing person listening acoustically).

-Archer-Boyd, A., Harland, A. J., Goehring, T., and Carlyon, R. P. (in press).
-“An online implementation of a measure of spectro-temporal processing by cochlear-implant listeners,” Jasa Express Letters
+Archer-Boyd, A. W., Harland, A., Goehring, T., & Carlyon, R. P. (2023).
+An online implementation of a measure of spectro-temporal processing by cochlear-implant listeners.
+JASA express letters, 3(1), 014402. https://doi.org/10.1121/10.0016838